FLUX-SE/all_docs/en_US/spat_revolution_doc/Ultimate_And_Essential_Licences.md

 ## Ultimate and Essential sessions compatibility

 When creating or opening a session that contains elements non-compatible with the **Essential** license, those elements are simply deactivated (not processed).
-Thus, an **Ultimate** session can be opened with an **Essential** license and vie-versa.
+Thus, an **Ultimate** session can be opened with an **Essential** license and vice-versa.
 See [Modules (de)activation](Spat_Environment_Modules_de_activation.md).

 ### Check Essential compatibility

-In the top bar menu, click on **File>Check Essential Compatibility** to check if the current session is compatible with the SPAT Essential restrictions.
+In the top bar menu, click on <code>File > Check Essential Compatibility</code> to check if the current session is compatible with the SPAT Essential restrictions.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Essential_Check_compatibility.png)

 If the session is not compatible, it can be opened with an **Essential** license, the restrictions due to license limitations will automatically deactivate the non-authorized objects.

-> If a session contain elements non-compatible with an **Essential** license, they can be manually deactivated for the session to fit the **Essential** license restrictions.
-If all the non-authorized elements are inactive, the check for compatibility check then answers that the session is compatible with **Essential** license.
+> If a session contains elements non-compatible with an **Essential** license, they can be manually deactivated for the session to fit the **Essential** license restrictions.
+If all the non-authorized elements are inactive, the session is considered as compatible with **Essential** license.

 See [Modules (de)activation](Spat_Environment_Modules_de_activation.md) for more information about automatic and manual (de)activation.